agiresearch/DeSocial/README.md

 # DeSocial: Blockchain-based Decentralized Social Networks

 This repository contains the source code for the DeSocial project.
 DeSocial is a decentralized social network framework that utilize blockchain infrastructure and graph learning models to enable transparent, user-driven, and personalized social network predictions.
+The project website link is [here](https://luckfort.github.io/DeSocial-project/).

 ## 🌐 Project Structure